Nish60220110anth/RecursiveDesParser/README.md

 > For non supported platforms , output is produced but not in correct format

 ### Why some platforms not supported ?
-> Because as input for the program is taken from the file which may be created in any os , so they have different chars to represent newline.
+> Input for the program is taken from the file which may be created in any os , so they have different chars to represent newline.
 >
 > Internally program removes every new line character (newline is allowed for readability).
 >
 > But if input doesn't contain any newline, then this program has not restriction

 ### For rust developers
 > `production` profile is used for low binary size
->
-> Tool-chain used in release

-*stable-x86_64-pc-windows-msvc (default)*

-*rustc 1.65.0 (897e37553 2022-11-02)*

 ### How to Run (if rust installed)
 1. Clone the repo